silverstripe/developer-docs/en/02_Developer_Guides/05_Extending/05_Injector.md

 }
 ```

-[info]
+> [!NOTE]
-Note that using public properties instead of setter methods is also supported, though setter methods are generally preferred for code quality reasons.
+> Note that using public properties instead of setter methods is also supported, though setter methods are generally preferred for code quality reasons.
-[/info]

 When creating a new instance of `App\Control\MyController` via Injector the permissions property will contain an instance of the `ThirdParty\PermissionService` that was resolved by Injector.